 What’s so special about containers

-Container aren’t equal to Docker, think of them of as a super-power that allows you to create a single executable file out of any application (any application!).
+Think of them of as a super-power that allows you to create a single executable file out of any application (any application!).
 While they’re used predominantly in microservices, its perfectly acceptable to package up a large monolith if you can, because this makes it easier to deploy and move across underlying hardware.

 Plus containers have a much larger package size, I managed to squeeze in a 700MB model file into a Cloud Run container, something that’s impossible in Lambda until this day! (or at least impossible to my feeble mind)

-It’s super easy to package an existing Flask, Django, Express, Spring… or whatever web service into a container, and then run it on Cloud run.
+Finally, it’s super easy to package an existing Flask, Django, Express, Spring… or whatever web service into a container, and then run it on Cloud run.
 This gives you all the advantage of scale down to zero infra, without a large amount of dissection needed.

 There are some downsides though…